Wondering which hair styles are trending? Want to know which style best suits your face shape? Check out these Sean James celebrity hair tips!

 With highlights, I like to go for a really natural look, not too chunky, but not too fine.
 I adapt the stroke of the brush and technique according to each client’s specific hair type and texture.
 I like the hair to resemble that of a teenager who has spent her summer at a beach house.
 It’s something I adapted from my childhood in Australia.

-If you’re going to add highlights, make sure your hair dye is an all-natural one.
-We have a great list here, but a reader favourite seems to be Herbatint, which you can buy online here.
+Editor’s Tip: If you’re going to add highlights, make sure your hair dye is an all-natural one.
+We have a great list here.